EamonCoughlan/TWAS-FUSION-Snakemake/README.md

 **Notes for users of EDDIE (University of Edinburgh Computing Cluster):**

 This workflow has hundreds of thousands of small jobs; it is recommended to make a qlogin request for 50+ nodes of 1-2GB each.
-It will take around 4 hours to build the DAG
+It will take around 4 hours to build the DAG (what Snakemake does when initiating/planning workflow)

 Recommended run-mode:
 `snakemake --cores all --scheduler greedy --keep-going`